YashviiSharma/bookhive/readme.md

 Screenshots
 1. Home Page

-    Displays total books and members in the system.In the to we can see the navbar which consist of mostly all the operations this application do
+    Displays total books and members in the system.In the below image we can see the navbar which consist of mostly all the operations this application do
     ![home1](https://github.com/user-attachments/assets/d500a585-afdc-44ac-b477-ea7ff6498fa9)
    In this section we can see the total members currently in our system , total books , and the monthly growth is currently hardcoded(will improvise later)
     ![home2](https://github.com/user-attachments/assets/85176765-970f-44e0-8959-757f9b29b5bc)